raspberrypilearning/cd-beginner-python-sushi/en/step_2.md

 --- collapse ---
 ---
-title: I want to use a web browser to work online
+title: I will use a web browser to work online
 ---

 + Go to [repl.it](https://repl.it){:target="blank"} and type or search for Python3.